They may look just like credit cards, but debit cards have different protections and uses. Sometimes they’re not the best choice.

 A hold is almost unnoticeable if you’re using credit, but can be problematic if you’re using a debit card and have just enough in the account to cover what you need.
 It helps to ask about deposits and holds before you present your card, says Feddis.

-10. ATMs and pay-at-the-pump gas stations
+10. ATMs and pay-at-pump gas stations

 Possible holds aren’t the only reason to pause before using your debit card at gas stations.
-Criminals are getting better at disguising skimmers and making them harder to detect in places such as gas station self-service pumps says Kara Gunderson, point-of-sale manager for Citgo Petroleum Corp.
-Skimmers also can hide in ATM machines on bank property, says Foley.
+Criminals are getting better at disguising skimmers and making them harder to detect in places such as gas station self-service pumps, says Kara Gunderson, point-of-sale manager for Citgo Petroleum Corp.
+Skimmers can also hide in ATM machines on bank property, says Foley.

 “The devices are being found at small merchants, large merchants, urban, rural, new and old convenience stores, so nobody is exempt,” says Gunderson.